New construction: parking jam

 Many students were not happy with the sudden lack of parking spaces.

 “I think it’s stupid,” junior Samantha Wilcox said.
 “People have to park on the street, which is a snow emergency.
-Very unsafe.
+[It’s] very unsafe.
 Also, there’s nowhere to park at all.”

 Students are not the only one experiencing difficulties with parking.

-“I live in Omaha, so it probably will affect my schedule,” English teacher Aaron Pierce articulated.
+“I live in Omaha, so it probably will affect my schedule,” English teacher Aaron Pierce said.

-As parking spots become more scarce, it becomes harder to get from class to class, especially the upstairs area.
-Unfortunately, with the construction of the parking lots and the tennis courts, the renovation of the upstairs math department will be put on hold until later.
+As parking spots become more scarce, it has become harder to get from class to class for students, especially for students with classes upstairs.
+Because of the construction of the parking lots and the tennis courts, the renovation of the upstairs math department will be put on hold until later.

 “It’s not that big of a deal.
-Find another parking place,” junior Matthew Canales stated.
+Find another parking place,” junior Matthew Canales said.

 According to Canales, if people “get here early enough”, then they have nothing to worry about.

-For the students and teachers at Fremont High School, driving to school and getting to classes will certainly be different.
+For the students and teachers at FHS, driving to school and getting to classes will certainly be different.
 The CTE building is anticipated to be finished by the end of 2024 or the beginning of 2025.

 “It does affect my morning routine, and although I don’t like it, I think people need to get used to it and adapt,” science teacher Bailie Hansen said.
 “Complaining won’t solve the problem.”